AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 --[[

-  For best results, set "lossFunction" to "Mahalanobis" for anomaly detection.
+  For best results, you must set "lossFunction" to "Mahalanobis" for anomaly detection.

   You can also set "useJosephForm" to false if you want a more faster calculation by trading numerical stability and accuracy.

   By default, "lossFunction" is set to "L2" and "useJosephForm" is set to true.

-  The original "Unscented Kalman Filter" does not have "useJosephForm" though.
+  The original "Unscented Kalman Filter" does not have "useJosephForm".

 --]]